 After identifying the conditions under which the government of country A intervenes to guarantee nonnegative current account balances, we can now address the question of whether an intertemporal equilibrium with global imbalances exists.
 As already mentioned, we define an intertemporal equilibrium with global imbalances by a sequence of temporary equilibria in which the current account balance of country A is never negative.
 We study the existence condition and determine the policy response of the government to ensure nonnegative current account balances.
-The model is identical to the one defined in Section 2 with an integrated international capital market except for country A's consumer's optimization programme of country A. In the present model, the representative agent of country A maximizes a logarithmic additively separable utility function subject to the following three constraints
+The model is identical to the one defined in Section 2 with an integrated international capital market except for country A's consumer's optimization programme.
+If $g{A,t} \geq 0$ is verified at each period, then the decision to save by the individuals is given by (6) and the government does not intervene.
+If $g{A,t} < 0$, the government acts on β_A to guarantee $g{A,t} \geq 0$.
+As a consequence, focusing on the three cases of interest defined in Section 4.2, the government modifies β_A at t = 0 only for cases 7 and 8 and at each period for case 9.